Studies in Philosophy

 Students in all disciplines gain from studies such as these, which can contribute greatly to their general education as well as to their personal enrichment and fulfillment.
 Many students inspired by introductory courses go on to complete a degree in the field.

-Equipped with an undergraduate degree in philosophy, students are prepared to enter graduate degree programs, to pursue training in such professions as medicine, law, or religion, or to embark upon a great variety of careers in government, business, or industry that demand broad, liberal perspectives and strong observational, fact-finding, analytical, and communication skills.
+Equipped with an undergraduate degree in philosophy, students are prepared to enter graduate degree programs, to pursue training in such professions as medicine, law, or religion, or to embark upon a great variety of careers in government, business, or industries that demand broad, liberal perspectives and strong observational, fact-finding, analytical, and communication skills.

 For more information, please click on the links at the left or contact us.